Drew Carey: Other roles and appearances

 Carey began appearing in commercials for restaurants in the late 1990s in Canada with The Great Root Bear, but his two-year contract with A&W Food Services of Canada was cut short in November 1998 after an episode of The Drew Carey Show featured McDonald's.
 As a result of his dismissal, Carey sued A&W for compensation.

 Disney's Hollywood Studios (then "Disney-MGM Studios"), part of Walt Disney World Resort in Florida, debuted a 12-minute attraction in 1999 titled Sounds Dangerous!.
 In the show, a camera follows Carey through a day as an undercover detective.
 When his video camera fails, the audience is left in complete darkness wearing earphones following his adventure through sound cues.
-The attraction is now closed.
+The attraction closed on May 18, 2012.

 In 2000, Carey was given a cameo appearance in the House Party expansion pack of the computer game The Sims.
 To make him appear, the characters in the game must throw a successful party, which causes Carey to arrive in a limo and join the festivities.
 Carey is a fan of The Sims series and during one April Fool's episode of The Drew Carey Show a scene takes place completely within The Sims.
 Carey made several other cameo appearances in music videos, including "Weird Al" Yankovic's 1999 video for "It's All About the Pentiums" and Fountains of Wayne's 2004 video for "Mexican Wine", giving an introduction to the video as if it were on a stage.

 On January 21, 2001, Carey entered as Vince McMahon's guest entrant in the Royal Rumble match.

 Although primarily known for his television work, Carey has done limited film work with his first appearance in 1993's Coneheads.
 His next film was the 2000 television film Geppetto which debuted on The Wonderful World of Disney.
 The film, an adaptation of Pinocchio, included actor Wayne Brady who had joined Carey on his improv shows.
 Carey took singing lessons to prepare for the role.
 In 2005, Carey appeared in three films: the animated film Robots where he provided a voice-over for the character Crank; The Aristocrats where he retold a dirty joke along with other celebrities; and the documentary Fuck where he was interviewed.

 Carey provided the entertainment for the 2002 Annual White House correspondents' dinner.
 Once Carey completed his stand-up routine for the 1,800 guests, President George W. Bush, noting Carey's improv work, made a joke of his own: "Drew?
 Got any interest in the Middle East?"
 In 2003, he joined Jamie Kennedy to host the WB's live special Play for a Billion.
 In September 2003, Carey led a group of comedians, including Blake Clark and The Drew Carey Shows Kathy Kinney, on a comedy tour of Iraq.